google/travel-impact-model/README.md

 **European Environment Agency (EEA):** An agency of the European Union whose task is to provide sound, independent information on the environment.

-**Google’s Travel Sustainability team**: A team at Google focusing on travel sustainability, based in Zurich (Switzerland) and Cambridge (U.S.), with the goal to enable users to make more sustainable travel choices.
+**Google's Travel Sustainability team**: A team at Google focusing on travel sustainability, based in Zurich (Switzerland) and Cambridge (U.S.), with the goal to enable users to make more sustainable travel choices.